Disability Insurance for Physicians

 As a physician, you’ve made a significant investment of time, energy and money into building a demanding career with the promise of a high income and all of the rewards your profession provides.
 But, should an injury or illness prevent you from performing your specific duties, that promise can suddenly evaporate.
-You insure your house, your car, your health and your life; doesn’t it make sense to insure your most valuable asset – you?
-Physician disability insurance protects you by protecting your ability to earn an income.
+You insure your house, your car, your health and your life; doesn’t it make sense to insure your most valuable asset – you, the physician?
+Disability insurance protects you by protecting your ability to earn an income.

 You buy all forms of insurance to transfer risks that you could not otherwise undertake financially on your own.
 If you don’t have the money to replace your car, auto insurance will replace it.
 High medical expenses can be much more than you can afford, so your health insurance will keep you whole.
 However, with a long-term disability that prevents you from working, you lose the means to pay the premiums on all of the insurance that is protecting your assets, not to mention the means to maintain your assets.
 What you may not know is that the likelihood of suffering a disability is far greater than losing your car in an accident.